 Have you been waking up with back pain?
 The culprit could be your pillow.

-“There are simple modifications you can do at home to help with back and neck pain, and using the right pillow can help,” Jessalynn Adam, M.D., an orthopedist at Baltimore’s Mercy Medical Center, tells Yahoo Lifestyle.
-Making sure you have good neck and back alignment is crucial, Neel Anand, M.D., professor of orthopedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles, Yahoo Lifestyle.
+“There are simple modifications you can do at home to help with back and neck pain, and using the right pillow can help,” Jessalynn Adam, M.D., a physical medicine and rehabilitation physician at Baltimore’s Mercy Medical Center, tells Yahoo Life.
+Making sure you have good neck and back alignment is crucial, Neel Anand, M.D., professor of orthopedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles, Yahoo Life.
 “If you sleep on your back with your head bent forward or on your side with your head significantly bent to the side, you may exacerbate your current neck pain,” he says.

 In general, you want to look for a pillow that keeps your neck parallel to the mattress and that adapts to your specific sleep position, Anand says.
 If you’re a back sleeper, something flatter is probably better for your spinal alignment, Adam says.
 “A fluffy pillow will force your neck forward and isn’t ideal for alignment, she says.
 If you’re a side sleeper, you probably need a little more support so your head doesn’t drop.
 Ideally, side sleepers want to aim for a pillow that’s fluffy enough for your neck to be straight, Adam says.

 Cervical contour pillows are “extremely effective” for most people because they allow your neck to be less elevated when you’re on your back and more elevated when you sleep on your side, Anand says.
 But foam contour pillows are also a good option, he adds.